acastro2/blog/content/about.md

 date: 2023-01-24T16:32:17-06:00
 description: "Join a tech-savvy software engineer on a journey of learning and exploration in Golang, software architecture, AWS, and Kubernetes"
 image: "/media/author.jpeg"
-summary: "Hey there!
+description: "Hey there!
 My name is Alexandre, but you can call me Alex.
 I'm a software engineer with a passion for technology and a desire to always learn something new.
 I come from São Paulo, Brazil and currently living in Chicago, Illinois..."
 ---

 **🚀 Join a tech-savvy software engineer on a journey of learning and exploration in Golang, software architecture, AWS, and Kubernetes.**